 Cloud-based, plug-and-play machine monitoring is helping industry achieve far greater manufacturing productivity measures and profitability, without the high costs and disruption traditional machine monitoring solutions entail.
 For these reasons manufacturers of all sizes are adopting cloud-based machine monitoring technology at speed as part of their Industry 4.0 (smart factory) strategies – here’s why.

 In a recent survey by independent research firm Tech-Clarity, 58% of companies surveyed said they have a machine monitoring and optimisation strategy in place.
 Within the industrial equipment/machinery sector, that figure shoots up to 91%.
-One thing to note however, is that having a strategy in place is very different to actually installing tech such a cloud-based machine monitoring.
+One thing to note however, is that having a strategy in place is very different to actually installing tech such as cloud-based machine monitoring.

-We quite often hear reasons why people haven’t implemented machine monitoring, including, perceptions of high install costs, concern it won’t work on older machines all the way through to worries over disruption to the shop floor, but it is for these reasons (and others) why we created FourJaw’s cloud-based machine monitoring platform.
+We quite often hear reasons why people haven’t implemented machine monitoring, including, perceptions of high installation costs, concern it won’t work on older machines all the way through to worries over disruption to the shop floor, but it is for these reasons (and others) why we created FourJaw’s cloud-based machine monitoring platform.

 According to the report, 86% of the manufacturers surveyed said profitability had increased by monitoring and optimising machines, and 35% said profitability had increased significantly.